Baptist War: Suppression and death toll

 The rebellion was quickly suppressed by the colonial authorities.
 The reaction of the colonial government and reprisals of the plantocracy were far more brutal than any actions undertaken by the rebels; approximately 500 rebels were killed, with 207 killed outright during the revolt.
 After the rebellion, an estimated 310 to 340 enslaved Jamaicans, including Sharpe, Gardner, and the other captured slave leaders, were killed through "various forms of judicial executions".

 Judicial records show that many of the death sentences were ordered for minor offenses (one recorded execution was for the theft of a pig; another, a cow).
 An 1853 account by missionary Henry Bleby described how the courts commonly executed three or four persons simultaneously; bodies were then piled up and taken by Black labourers to be dumped in mass graves on the outskirts of town.

 Total property damage was estimated in the Jamaican Assembly's summary report, issued in March 1832, at £1,154,589 (roughly £124,000,000 in 2021).
 Thousands of rebels had set fire to more than 100 properties, destroying over 40 sugar works and the homes and estates of nearly 100 white Jamaicans.

 White Baptist missionaries were suspected of having encouraged and supplied the rebellion.
 Some, such as William Knibb and Bleby, were arrested and subjected to tar and feathers but were later released.
 Churches that had been built for the use of Black congregations were vandalised and destroyed by white mobs.

 Aftermath

-As a result of the Baptist War, hundreds of slaves ran away into the Cockpit Country in order to avoid being forced back into slavery.
+As result of the Baptist War, hundreds of slaves ran away into the Cockpit Country in order to avoid being forced back into slavery.
 The Maroons were dispatched to track them down, but only a handful of slaves were captured and sent back to their plantations.
 Many runaways were still at large when the British government formally abolished slavery in 1833.

 Historians argue that the brutality of the Jamaican plantocracy during the revolt accelerated the passage of full emancipation.
 When Burchell and Knibb gave their accounts before the House of Commons, the representatives were outraged that white Englishmen had been abused for merely associating with rebellious slaves.
 Parliament passed the Slavery Abolition Act 1833, beginning initial measures late that year, followed by partial emancipation (outright for children six or under, six years' apprenticeship for the rest) in 1834 and then unconditional emancipation of chattel slavery in 1838.